phillips0616/phillips0616.github.io/index.md

 ## Conclusion

 Overall, I think the PRM implementation was a good method for solving this problem.
 Below are some improvements that I would have liked to have made given more time, and a couple of next steps.
 Lastly, there are some GIFs showcasing successful paths visualized in ROS.
+You will notice in the animations that the robot is spherical, and only rotates around the vertical axis.
+This is because while the robot in my code is cylindrical and uses quaternions to represent rotation around all axes, I didn't update the URDF for Sphero to reflect this.
+I left the agent spherical and extracted the yaw from quaternions using the methods described in LaValle's "_Motion Planning_".

 #### Improvements